brainboxdotcc/DPP/README.md

     cmake ..
     make -j8

-Replace the number after -j with a number suitable for your setup, usually the same as the number of cores on your machine `cmake` will fetch any dependencies that are required for you and ensure they are compiled alongside the library.
+Replace the number after -j with a number suitable for your setup, usually the same as the number of cores on your machine. `cmake` will fetch any dependencies that are required for you and ensure they are compiled alongside the library.

 ## 2. Run test cases

-run `./test` for unit test cases
+run `./test` for unit test cases.

 ## 3. Install to /usr/local/include and /usr/local/lib